Zalamancer/studio/README.md

     STRIPE_SECRET_KEY=YOUR_STRIPE_SECRET_KEY
     # Optional: Stripe Webhook Secret for verifying webhook events
     # STRIPE_WEBHOOK_SECRET=YOUR_STRIPE_WEBHOOK_SECRET

+    # Google reCAPTCHA Enterprise Config (Required for Signup Form)
+    # Create a site key in Google Cloud Console under "reCAPTCHA Enterprise".
+    # Ensure the key type is "Checkbox (challenge)" if using the visual widget.
+    # Add your application's domain(s) to the allowed list for this key.
+    NEXT_PUBLIC_RECAPTCHA_SITE_KEY=YOUR_RECAPTCHA_ENTERPRISE_SITE_KEY
     ```

     *   You can find your Firebase client configuration details in your Firebase project settings: